Manuals, references and texts from various marques and periods are available for members to acquire: see here

 Binalong Motor Museum closing auction, online 26 July.
 Owner Stuart Saunders is selling most of one of Australia’s finest private vehicle collections.
 From books and memorabilia up to … Read on..

-Graham and Heather Gittins are planning a tour including Bathurst and Forbes/Grenfell areas, for March/April 2021.
+Graham and Heather Gittins planned tour including Bathurst and Forbes/Grenfell areas, for March/April 2021, has been deferred until COVID conditions allow replanning.
 See here for details.

 Graham and Heather Gittins are planning a trip to the New South Wales Goldfields centred on Bathurst and Forbes/Grenfell.
-Proposed timing is March/April next year (2021).
+Proposed timing was March/April 2021, but is now deferred until COVID … Read on..

 Member Chris Clark reports special requirements: